spk334/Project-6-Data-Visualization-Airline-Safety/README.md

 Project 6: Data Visualization using Airline fatality data

 Focus of project is going from
-1) Data Science team to
+1) Analysis delivered to Data Science team to
 2) Executive presentation to
 3) Customer Information website to
 4) Infographic to Consumer